 Until 100% of scientists agree on global climate change, I’m still going to doubt it.”Ima D Nier

 Well, I have news for these folks.
-There is 97% agreement, and in the realm of science, that means 100%, because there will always be a small percentage of clowns who’ve been paid to say something contrary.
+There is 97% agreement, and in scientific parlance, 95% agreement means 100% because there will always be a small percentage of clowns who’ve been paid to say something contrary.

 Everyone should visit NASA’s site: Scientific Consensus: Earth’s Climate is Warming.